The Bayesian Learning Rule: Optimization Algorithms from the Bayesian Learning Rule

 As before, the natural gradients retrieve first and second order information.
-Specifically, as shown in \cref{app:mog}, update for each $k$ takes a Newton-like form,
+Specifically, as shown in \cref{app:mog}, the update for each $k$ takes a Newton-like form,

 where $q_{k,t}(\vparam) = \gauss(\vparam|\vm_{k,t}, \vS_{k,t}^{-1})$ is the $k$'th component at iteration $t$.
 The mean and precision of a component are updated using the expectations of the gradient and Hessian respectively.
+Similarly to the Newton step of \cref{eq:von_1}, the first update is preconditioned with the covariance.
 The expectation helps to focus on a region where the component has a high probability mass.
-Similarly to the Newton step of \cref{eq:von_1}, the first update is preconditioned with the covariance.